 Because your emergency fund is your insurance!
 And you need insurance to go through life with ease.

-No investment will give you the financial security of being able to access cash in an emergency.
+No investment will give you the financial security of being able to access cash during unexpected emergencies.

 When should you use your emergency fund?